HSWET-25-26/hswet26-pcb/README.md

         - [ ] Turbine power
         - [ ] Lowkey everything there’s not that many nets
 - [ ] Add labels to everything!!! on the board! make it as clear as possible
+- [ ] Things to double check b/c Mirabel thinks she routed it wrong:
+    - [ ] vias on 2 ground pins on U4

 - [ ] Add holes on corners for default m3 screws